abdishakurali/garaad/src/types/diagramatics.md

 </html>

 Package Manager
-You can also download it from npm using the package manager of your choice.
+Adiga can also download it from npm using the package manager of your choice.

 $ npm install diagramatics